JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

 - v1.12:
+	- Adds a new command `hammer_location` to place new instances of locations.
 	- Adds a new command `hammer_freeze` to prevent mouse position affecting the placement (allows moving around).
 	- Adds a new setting `unfreeze_on_unequip` to automatically unfreeze the placement when unequipping the hammer (default `true`).
 	- Adds a new setting `unfreeze_on_select` to automatically unfreeze the placement when selecting a new piece (default `false`).